Sunday, May 25, 2014

 Akiro serves multi-functions in the film; he is the minor comedy relief, a wizard, and, more importantly, the narrator of the story.
 Other than Conan, he is the only returning character from the first film.
 Mako's offbeat performance, in both films, is a lot of fun.
 It may not be the most complex characterization, but he manages to inject a lot of energy and humor into what could have been a rather thankless role.

 Arnold Schwarzenegger is perfectly cast as Conan.
 It is a role that plays to his strengths as an actor; it highlights his muscular physique and gives him very little dialogue.
 I always felt that Schwarzenegger would have made a great silent actor, because not only does he have a magnificent physique, but a fairly expressive face as well.
 In Conan the Barbarian, the character becomes confident to the point arrogance, but that all changes when he loses Valeria.
 In Conan the Destroyer, he is a lost soul.
 At the beginning of the movie, he is wasting his potential on petty acts of thievery.
 At the movie's end, he is all alone; all of his companions stay behind to aide Jehnna in ruling her kingdom.
-His not the cocksure protagonist of the first film, but rather an endless drifter.
+He is not the cocksure protagonist of the first film, but rather an endless drifter.
 Conan keeps a stone face for most of the film, but his sad eyes tell the true story.
 Though, he is not entirely dour, he does possess a sense of humor.
 I especially like this exchange between him and Jehnna:

 Jehnna: I suppose nothing hurts you.